oauth2-proxy/oauth2-proxy/docs/docs/configuration/auth.md

 5. Test the setup by visiting http://127.0.0.1:4180 or http://127.0.0.1:4180/static .

-See also https://github.com/oauth2-proxy/oauth2-proxy/blob/master/contrib/local-environment for a self-contained example using Docker, with etcd as storage.
+See also [our local testing environment](https://github.com/oauth2-proxy/oauth2-proxy/blob/master/contrib/local-environment) for a self-contained example using Docker and etcd as storage for Dex.

 #### Okta